-In Rockstar’s latest you make like Jon Bon and play a cowboy, wanted dead or alive.
-Some areas of Red Dead Redemption 2’s huge map are hotter than others, and we’re not talking about the sun.
+In Rockstar’s exceptional western you make like Bon Jovi and play a cowboy, wanted dead or alive – steel horse not included.
+The crimes you commit can make areas of Red Dead Redemption 2’s huge map are hotter than others, and we’re not talking about the desert sun.

 Being an infamous criminal comes with its fair share of baggage, so here’s all you need to know about the “Wanted Dead or Alive” areas in Red Dead Redemption 2.